woc-hack/hackathon-msr-2021/ideas.md

    - 'a developer expertise browser, it may include linking user ids in WoC to SO, characterizing users' programming skill (libraries he can use, for example) et.al.'

 ** myong@andrew.cmu.edu
+   - Mencheng, Sophie, CMU
+   - (change in) (perhaps Python) library adoption in projects overtime by finding for example explicit "import" statements.